 Senti Bio Announces Three Preclinical Data Presentations from Gene Circuit-Enhanced CAR-NK Cell Oncology Pipeline at Annual AACR Meeting

+AACR abstracts highlight the Company’s proprietary gene circuit engineered allogeneic CAR-NK cell therapies being developed for hematologic and solid tumors

-SOUTH SAN FRANCISCO, Calif., March 14, 2023 (GLOBE NEWSWIRE) -- Senti Biosciences, Inc. SNTI ("Senti Bio"), a biotechnology company innovating next-generation cell and gene therapies using its proprietary gene circuit platform, today announced the acceptance of three abstracts for presentation at the American Association for Cancer Research (AACR) Annual Meeting being held April 14-19, 2023, in Orlando, Florida.
+/EIN News/ -- SOUTH SAN FRANCISCO, Calif., March 14, 2023 (GLOBE NEWSWIRE) -- Senti Biosciences, Inc. (Nasdaq: SNTI) (“Senti Bio”), a biotechnology company innovating next-generation cell and gene therapies using its proprietary gene circuit platform, today announced the acceptance of three abstracts for presentation at the American Association for Cancer Research (AACR) Annual Meeting being held April 14-19, 2023, in Orlando, Florida.
 Senti Bio is using gene circuits to create next-generation cell and gene therapies and is advancing a pipeline of gene circuit-enabled chimeric antigen receptor natural killer (CAR-NK) cell therapies.

 AACR presentation information: